‘The Blacklist’ Boss Jon Bokenkamp on Series Finale: ‘We Have a Story and It’s One We’re Sticking To’

 Raymond Reddington is ‘The Blacklist’ guide

-With the use of the bible, the writers have crafted a complex narrative that could end with season 9, or longer.
-Regardless, Bokenkamp reiterated for reassurance.
+With the use of the bible, the writers have crafted a complex narrative that we now know will end with season 10.
+Back in the day, Bokenkamp reiterated:

 “No matter how long we’re on?
 I have in my heart — and James Spader shares it, and executive producer John Eisendrath and the people in the writer’s room do too — that we have a story, and it’s one we’re sticking to,” he said.

 He added: “You figure out your destination, you find a couple of towns you’re going to stop in along the way, you look at the map and study it, and then you throw it away.
 You still know exactly where you’re going, and you know what marks to hit along the way.
 That’s true for each season, and that’s true for the series.
 At times, it adjusts slightly, but the truth of who Reddington guides us in every single episode.
 It also makes writing the episodes incredibly difficult, but it is our guide.”

 So, as long as Reddington is alive, so is their guide.